Forming connections with Shakespeare.

 Shakespeare factoids can help.
 For example, the composer Giuseppe Verdi wrote an opera based on Shakespeare's Macbeth, which became extremely successful in Italy and became a rallying cry for unity and nationalism.
 "What A Piece of Work Is Man," a song in the rock musical Hair, borrows lines from Hamlet.

-To try this approach in your classroom, use Bob's lesson plan here.
+To try this approach in your classroom, use Bob's teaching module here.

 More ideas for building cross-curriculum connections: